Davismk3/plate-local-river-generation/README.md

 **Michael K. Davis III** — June 2026

-A deterministic procedural world-generation system that produces continents and terrain-aware, downhill-flowing river networks without precomputing an entire planet.
+This repository documents the Plate-Local River Generation Algorithm (PL-RGA), a deterministic procedural world-generation system that produces continents and terrain-aware, downhill-flowing river networks without precomputing the entire world environment.
 River geometry is generated lazily per continent, while terrain is evaluated pointwise on demand.

-This system was originally designed for a video game I am developing.
-I am currently generalizing and annotating the codebase to be non-specific to that video game's mechanics.
+The PL-RGA is ${\color{red}\text{not specific to rivers}}$.
+The same core algorithm can be adapted for road networks, volcano placement, settlement placement, or other features that require a hard-constrained topology and/or direct control over continental placement.

 This repository is currently a WIP.